 Not all church leaders are skilled in training and coaching, and busy schedules tend to leave little time for investing in helpers.
 But church volunteer training doesn’t have to be complicated.

 At our church, we’ve settled on a pretty consistent system and continue improving it over time.
 Use what we’ve learned to establish or upgrade your own training program.

 7 keys for creating and maintaining an effective church volunteer training plan:

 1. Strong onboarding

-The first step in having an effective training system for volunteers is doing the best job we can when they begin serving.
-This includes orientations, learning the environment they’ll serve in, the role they’ll play, and being partnered with someone who can coach them early on.
+The first step for positive church volunteer training is doing the best you can when they begin serving.
+This includes orientations and vision-casting, learning the environment they’ll serve in and the role they’ll play, and being partnered with a mentor who can coach them early on.

-Once volunteers are in place, it’s important to have a rhythm for volunteer trainings.
-That rhythm will differ depending on your specific context, but the key is figuring out the best rhythm and making sure it’s sustainable.
+Once helpers are in place, it’s important to have a rhythm for church volunteer training.
+That rhythm will differ depending on your context, but the key is figuring out the best rhythm and making sure it’s sustainable.

-Good volunteers are always hungry for content that will help them have a greater impact in their role.
-They are not, however, open to giving up their time for something that seems like a waste.
-Helpful content is required to develop volunteers and make them want to attend training events.
+Good volunteers are always hungry for content that will help them make a greater impact in their role.
+They aren’t, however, open to giving up their time for something that seems like a waste.
+Helpful content is required for church volunteer training so people want to attend the events.

 Andy Stanley and the North Point staff define an irresistible environment as one that has: appealing context, engaging presentation, and helpful content.
 I agree that an irresistible environment needs all three.
 But attendees will put up with an average context and presentation if the content is excellent.